Demonstrate the differences between elements, mixtures and compounds and show how chemical changes are often accompanied by a large change in energy

 When using this demonstration, it is worth mentioning that zinc is applied in thin layers to iron and steel products to stop them rusting.
 This process is called galvanising.
 More than half of the zinc consumed each year is used for galvanising.
 About 7.7 kg of zinc is used to protect the average car from rust.

 This practical is part of our Chemistry for non-specialists collection.
-The information in the teaching notes is from a 2006 article by Colin Baker that was part of our Exhibition Chemistry series.
+The information in the teaching notes is from an article published in 2006, Elemental chemistry by Colin Baker, once part of our Exhibition Chemistry series.